-1. Find area with a damp ground.
-Usually low lying areas can produce more water, since water flows downhill.
+1. Find an area with a damp ground.
+Usually, low lying areas can produce more water since water flows downhill.
 (You can also dig a seep next to a lake, stream or pond by digging back from the edge.)

 2. Neighboring your damp area, begin to dig a hole about 2 - 3 feet across and about a foot deep.

 3. If there are rocks nearby, line your hole with them.
 This will help in preventing any type of sediments to be mixed in with the water.
 (For example, when you scoop the water) Always line the bottom as well as the sides, while trying to position the stones as close as possible. (like a puzzle)

 4. Let water begin to fill the hole.